-Bruce Cassidy is in his first season in Boston as an assistant coach, as Claude Julien added him to his staff on May 24, 2016 following eight seasons in the organization with the Providence Bruins, Boston's American Hockey League affiliate.
+Cassidy joined Julien's staff as an assistant coach in Boston on May 24, 2016 following eight seasons in the organization with the Providence Bruins, their top American Hockey League affiliate.

-He first joined the Bruins organization in 2008 as an assistant coach in Providence and was named the tenth head coach in that team's history on June 25, 2011.
-He compiled a 207-128-45 record at the helm of the AHL Bruins, including the best record in the AHL in 2012-13 at 50-21-5 and second-place division finishes in each of the last two seasons.
+He began in Providence as an assistant coach in 2008 and served in that capacity for three seasons before named as the tenth head coach in that team's history on June 25, 2011.
+He compiled a 207-128-45 record behind that bench, including the best record in the AHL in 2012-13 at 50-21-5, and his teams made the playoffs in each of his final four seasons.

-The native of Ottawa, Ontario has a lengthy resume from both his playing and coaching careers.
-Selected 18th overall by the Chicago Blackhawks in the first round of the 1983 NHL Entry Draft, he played with the Blackhawks and their affiliates from 1985 to 1990, including 36 Chicago games with 4-13=17 NHL totals.
-He then played three seasons in Europe, suiting up for Alleghe HC in Italy and Kaufbeuren in Germany.
-He retired with the IHL's Indianapolis Ice in 1996 to accept a head-coaching job with the Jacksonville Lizard Kings of the East Coast Hockey League (ECHL).
+The native of Ottawa, Ontario was drafted 18th overall by the Chicago Blackhawks in the first round of the 1983 NHL Entry Draft, and played five pro seasons, including 4-13=17 totals in 36 NHL games with the Blackhawks.
+He then played three seasons in Europe before retiring with the IHL's Indianapolis Ice in 1996 to accept a head-coaching job with Jacksonville of the East Coast Hockey League.

-Cassidy was promoted to head coach of the team in Indianapolis during the 1998-99 season and went on to coach the ECHL's Trenton Titans and the IHL's Grand Rapids Griffins before being hired as head coach of the Washington Capitals in 2002-03.
-The Capitals had an overall record of 47-45-9-6 under his tenure.
+Following two seasons in Jacksonville, Cassidy became head coach of the IHL Indianapolis Ice in 1998-99 and went on to helm the ECHL's Trenton Titans and the Grand Rapids Griffins (IHL/AHL) before being hired as head coach of the Washington Capitals in 2002-03.

-Cassidy and his wife Julie have two children, daughter Shannon and son Cole.
+Cassidy and his wife Julie have a daughter, Shannon and son, Cole.